Is it really that important to have routine eye exams? What if you just passed a vision screening at work or school — do you still need an eye exam?

 This is extremely dangerous, since the most common causes of blindness — glaucoma, diabetic retinopathy and macular degeneration — increase with age.
 Vision loss often can be prevented or reduced if these conditions are diagnosed and treated early.
 But the only way this can be done is to have routine comprehensive eye exams.

 Don't take chances with your eyesight as you get older.
 It may be sufficient to have a comprehensive eye exam every two years in your early adult life.
 But if you're over age 60, have an annual eye exam to preserve your vision and make sure you are seeing the world as clearly as possible.
-[Read more about when to have an eye exam.]

 Though Medicare does not cover routine eye exams, if you have a Medicare supplement policy or other medical or vision insurance, your benefits may include an annual comprehensive eye exam.
 Check with your insurance provider for details.